 4. Aerospace Engineering

-As a specialised branch of mechanical and electrical engineering, aerospace engineering is involved in the design, manufacture and testing of aircraft and spacecraft, including all parts and components.
+As a specialised branch of mechanical and electrical engineering, aerospace engineering focuses on the design, manufacture and testing of aircraft and spacecraft, including all parts and components.
 Covering everything from vehicle aerodynamics and efficiencies to electrical control and navigation systems, much of the expertise is also used for other vehicles, such as cars.

 5. Nuclear Engineering